-In the same way, Revelation's symbols can have various kinds and levels of meanings.
-Its symbols are not what are called "steno-symbols," that is those that have only a single reference point.
-For example, if the symbol "bear" were such a symbol it could only be a nickname for the nation.
-But as we saw, the "bear" symbol has diverse meanings on several levels.
+In the same way, Revelation’s symbols can have various kinds and levels of meanings.
+Its symbols are not what are called “steno-symbols,” those with only a single reference point.
+For example, if the symbol “bear” were such a symbol it could only be a nickname for the nation.
+But as we saw, the “bear” symbol has diverse meanings on several levels.

 Revelation’s symbols are often what are called “tensive” symbols.
 They are open-ended to some degree in that they can represent several conceptions or ideas.
 For example, if the first beast of Revelation 13 can be identified with the city of Rome in John’s day, this does not exhaust its meaning.
 The tensive symbol “beast” may also represent the Roman Empire, or refer to a specific individual such as the emperor Nero or Domitian.
 “Beast” may also stand for all human empires that oppress Christians.

-G. B. Caird is correct when he says that it is, "Misleading to say that in Revelation the monster is Rome, and still more misleading to say that it is ruler worship.
-The monster is both an older and a newer phenomenon than Caesar, and the great city is more ancient and more modern than Rome" (Black's New Testament Commentaries, "A Commentary on the Revelation of St. John the Divine," 2nd edition, p. xii).
+G. B. Caird is correct when he says that it is “misleading to say that in Revelation the monster is Rome, and still more misleading to say that it is ruler worship.
+The monster is both an older and a newer phenomenon than Caesar, and the great city is more ancient and more modern than Rome” (A Commentary on the Revelation of St. John the Divine, 2nd edition, p. xii).

 Some commentators suggest that the symbols in Revelation were not readily understood by those of John’s time.
 This idea claims John used coded language so that the criticism it contained of the Roman government would be kept secret from outsiders.
 However, the average reader would have quite easily picked out the possible references to Rome.